 At least 6 dead after dust storm causes 80-vehicle pile-up on Illinois highway

-At least 6 people are dead following a pile-up involving up to 80 vehicles on Interstate 55 south of Springfield, Illinois, on Monday, Illinois State Police said.
+At least six people are dead following a pile-up involving up to 80 vehicles on Interstate 55 south of Springfield, Illinois, on Monday, Illinois State Police said.
+More than 30 people were transported to the hospital with injuries.

-A dust storm led to a massive pile-up involving 20 commercial vehicles and 40 to 60 passenger cars, police said at a press conference on Monday afternoon.
+A dust storm led to the massive pile-up involving 20 commercial vehicles and 40 to 60 passenger cars, police said at a press conference on Monday afternoon.

 Two of the tractor-trailers involved in the crash caught fire, Illinois State Police Maj.
 Ryan Starrick said.